Time at Tartine

-One of the most frequent questions I am asked is what the difference is between San Francisco style sourdough and French style pain de Levain.
-I have a pretty good understanding of French pain de levain, it is practically in my blood, but really to get under the skin of how Californian sourdough is different and finding out what the differences are, meant actually spending time in the bakeries and chatting to bakers about their processes, the flour, and the timings, and eating lots of sourdough.
+One of the most frequent questions, I am asked, is what the difference is between San Francisco style sourdough and French-style pain de Levain.
+I have a pretty good understanding of French pain de levain, it is practically in my blood, but really to get under the skin of how Californian sourdough is different and finding out what the differences are, meant actually spending time in the bakeries and chatting to bakers about their processes, the flour, and the timings, and eating lots of sourdoughs.

-So when the opportunity came up to interview Chad Robertson and spend time at Tartine on 18th in The Mission and meet other bakers in San Francisco, I was delighted.
-Over the coming weeks I will share some more details of the trip, but mostly all of the recordings and photos will be heading over to the team at the BBC Radio 4 Food Programme, for a special on sourdough next year… and for that you will have to be patient…. good things come to those who wait.
+So when the opportunity came up to interview Chad Robertson and spend time in San Francisco at Tartine on 18th in The Mission and meet other bakers in San Francisco, I was delighted.
+Over the coming weeks, I will share some more details of the trip, but mostly all of the recordings and photos have been sent over to the team at the BBC Radio 4 Food Programme, for a special programme on sourdough next year… and for that, you will have to be patient…. scheduling good things come to those who wait.

-Whilst you were there did you visit Boudin Bakery?
+Whilst you were there did you spend time with Chad Robertson?

 Did you visit any other bakeries?